 What to Wear

 Treat your jury as a performance.
-Business casual or better.
+Business casual or more formal attire is appropriate.
 Though it is not a fashion show, you want to give the impression that your jury performance is important.
 What would you wear to a job interview?
 What would you wear to church?
-Avoid sneakers, jeans, anything too revealing, ripped, or cut-off.
+Avoid sneakers, jeans, hats, anything too revealing, ripped, or cut-off.
 Avoid t-shirts, especially with loud logos or designs.
 Use common sense and good judgment and you will be fine, but as you will learn, the first impression people will have of your playing is how you carry yourself as you walk on stage.
 This includes your appearance, so demonstrate that it matters to you.

 Comments and Feedback

-I will send a digital copy of the judge’s sheets along with my own comments via email.
+I will send a digital copy of the faculty comment sheets along with my own comments via email.
 Make sure you print (clearly) the email address to which you prefer to receive comments from on the jury sheet.

 Additional Requirements for Juries